 5. The chilazon when cracked open is still in an alive state, but will naturally die in a short time.
 Chazal mean that it’s best to extract the dye quickly while the chilazon is still alive as the dye quality will fade away quickly.
 This matches the murex snail family.

-6. I looked at the stated Daf and saw nothing of the kind.
+6. I looked at the stated Daf.
 The daf in question talks about:

 a.
 That the concern about kala ilan has to do with 8-stringed tzitzis and not 4-string, since only two of those strings “have” to be techeiles, and